Daria Werbowy: Modelling career

 On September 6, 2008, she was inducted into Canada's Walk of Fame.
 She is the second Canadian model, after Linda Evangelista, to have a star on the Canadian Walk of Fame.
 Earlier that year, Werbowy launched a three-piece makeup collection by Lancôme for Sephora.
 The proceeds went to the Vik Muniz charity Centrao Especial for underprivileged youth in Brazil.
 Werbowy was one of the faces on one of the fourteen covers of V magazine September 2008 issue.
 Each cover boasts a headshot of a famous model, either from the new crop of leading models (Agyness Deyn, Lara Stone, Natasha Poly, Anja Rubik, etc.) or the supermodel era (Christy Turlington, Naomi Campbell, Eva Herzigová).
 The covers were photographed by duo Inez van Lamsweerde and Vinoodh Matadin.

 Vogue Paris declared her one of the top 30 models of the 2000s.

 Werbowy has had conflicted feelings about her professional life.
 In a 2013 issue of Interview she was quoted as saying:

 "Sometimes I am still surprised that I'm a model and that people think I'm good-looking.
 I've gone through a lot of different phases on what I do and why I do it—morally and ethically.
 I've tortured myself about it, especially in dealing with success and money.
 I just had to learn to look at it as a job, as opposed to identifying myself as a model and thinking of myself as a part of this industry.
 I just thought, Okay, this is an opportunity to learn and see and meet people.
 Still, I am a Scorpio and I'm quite competitive.
 If I'm going to do something, I'm going to do it as best I can.
 I'm going to give it everything."

 Werbowy was photographed alongside Lara Stone and Isabeli Fontana in the 2009 edition of the Pirelli Calendar photographed by Peter Beard and was also featured in the 2011 edition photographed by Karl Lagerfeld.

 She ranked No. 6 on Forbes "The World's Top-Earning Models" list, with estimated earnings of $4.5 million between May 2010 and May 2011.

 For Vogues September 2013 issue, in homage to her personal life in Ireland, Werbowy appeared in an editorial alongside American actor Adam Driver, photographed by Annie Leibovitz.
 In 2015, Werbowy fronted campaigns for Equipment, Salvatore Ferragamo and H&M. She also featured on the March and June covers of Vogue France.
-Werbowy ranked 12th on the 2015 Forbes list of highest-paid models, having earned an estimated USD$4.5 million.
+Werbowy ranked 12th on the 2015 Forbes list of highest-paid models, having earned an estimated US$4.5 million.
 In 2016, Werbowy appeared on the October cover of Grazia France.

 In 2016, while still an in-demand model, Werbowy retired to pursue her interests in photography and sailing.
 In a retrospective of her career, Vogue dubbed Werbowy the "ultimate model muse" while noting her "chameleonic qualities" as a model and the importance of her "nonchalant attitude" to her success.